hkotek/hkotek.com/index.md

 ### Informational posts on the non-academic job market ##

+* [Job application materials](/blog/job-application-materials/): in this post I share two versions of my job application materials, one from an early cycle and one from a late one.
+I also share the resume that got me my first alt-ac job.

 * [A guided self-reflection for getting started with Alt-Ac jobs](https://hkotek.com/blog/altac-guided-self-reflection/): a post with lots of questions you can ask yourself to start figuring out what jobs are right for you.

 * [Job titles and job descriptions for linguists (and other social scientists)](/blog/altac-jobs-for-social-scientists/): a compilation of (a) job titles, (b) informal job descriptions, (c) sample job ads, and (d) interviews with job holders for a diverse set of non-technical roles for linguists.
 This post is over 5k words long and divided into 10 categories, since there's a lot to cover.